-When you picture the village of Salobreña, the first thing that pops into your head is the sight of the impressive Moorish Castle sitting right on top.
+When you think of the village of Salobreña, usually the first thing that comes to mind is the impressive Moorish Castle that sits atop its giant crag.

 It was first built by the Moors in the 10th century, but like other castles in the area, it was later used and expanded by the Christian population.